plone/training/voltoaddons/01-addon-basics.rst

     yarn workspace @plone-collective/datatable-tutorial add @papaparse

 .. note::
-    There are several other addon templates, such as `voltocli`_ or `EEA Addon Template`_.
-You could very well decide not to use any of them and simply bootstrap a new addon by running:
+    There are several other add-on templates, such as `voltocli`_ or `EEA Add-on Template`_.
+You could very well decide not to use any of them and simply bootstrap a new add-on by running:

     .. code-block:: console